 Sometimes a trip starts from your eye catching a name on a map.
-For our trip this past weekend, it started when we were looking at the map of Whiskeytown National Recreation Area and noticed a small dirt road that headed off to the southwest with the words “To Bully Choop Fire Lookout.”
+For our trip, it started when we were looking at the map of Whiskeytown National Recreation Area and noticed a small dirt road that headed off to the southwest with the words “To Bully Choop Fire Lookout.”
 Before noticing this, I’d never even heard of this lookout.
 We’ve attempted it twice, successfully summiting it the most recent time.

 After a little research, we found out that the lookout resided on BLM land and at a summit of 6,977 feet.
 It is also listed as number 300 on the National Historic Lookout Register.
 When we attempted it earlier in the year, we found deep snow and a road that was occasionally bordered by sharp drop offs.
 Even before turning back, we were granted views of the snow-capped Trinity Alps, a glimpse at the remote campsite at Coggins Peak, and could see the outline of the Lookout against the fading sky.